OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Web Application Firewall (WAF)

-A Web Application Firewall (WAF) inspects the contents of HTTP requests and blocks ones that appear to be suspicious or malicious, or dynamically apply other controls such as CAPTCHA or rate limiting.
+A Web Application Firewall (WAF) inspects the contents of HTTP requests and blocks those that appear to be suspicious or malicious, or dynamically apply other controls such as CAPTCHA or rate limiting.
 They are usually based on a set of known bad signatures and regular expressions, such as the [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/).
 WAFs can be effective at protecting against some types of attacks (such as SQL injection or cross-site scripting), but are less effective against other types (such as access control or business logic related issues).

 A WAF can be deployed in multiple locations, including: